grnet/okeanos-LoD/webapp/api-doc/docs/ApplicationDelete.md

 # API - application delete - Description

-Application delete call, given an authentication oken through the header authentication, will firstly check te validity of the token.
-If the token is invalid, the API wil reply with a "401 Unauthorized" code.
+Application delete call, given an authentication token through the header authentication, will firstly check the validity of the token.
+If the token is invalid, the API will reply with a "401 Unauthorized" code.
 If the token is valid, the API will search for the specified application.
 If the specified application does not exist, the API will reply with a "404 Not Found" code.
 If the specified application exists, the API will reply with a